 The 2005 Act requires public bodies to bring the preparation of its Gaelic Language Plan to the attention of all interested parties.
-The draft plan will be available on the CNPA website, at the CNPA offices, libraries and other accessible points as required.
-Letters will also be sent to key stakeholders informing them of the consultation and highlighting the link on the website (hard copies will be available on request).
-We will also target communities and groups with a particular interest in Gaelic.
-The CNPA is consulting publicly on the draft of its Gaelic Language Plan in November and December 2010 and will take into account representations made to it during the consultation process.
+The CNPA consulted on its draft Plan during November and December 2010.
+The document was available on the CNPA website, at the CNPA offices, libraries and other accessible points as required.
+Letters were also sent to key stakeholders and Gaelic interest groups informing them of the consultation and highlighting the link on the website.
+There were a total of 14 responses to the Plan.
+Following the consultation some of the representations were taken into and changes made to the Plan.
+The Plan was formally approved by the CNPA board in January 2011.